-A stockholder recommendation for nomination of a person for election to our board or a proposal for consideration at our 2016 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our Bylaws.
+A stockholder recommendation for nomination of a person for election to our board or a proposal for consideration at our 2017 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our Bylaws.
 These requirements are separate from the requirements discussed above to have the stockholder nomination or other proposal included in our proxy statement and form of proxy/voting instruction card pursuant to the SEC's rules.
 The item to be brought before the meeting must be a proper subject for stockholder action.
 Our Bylaws require that, to be timely, a stockholder's notice shall set forth all information required and shall be delivered to the Secretary at the principal executive office of the Company at the above address not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the Meeting.
-As a result, a stockholder's notice pursuant to these provisions of our Bylaws must be received no earlier than December 17, 2015 and no later than 5:00 p.m., Eastern Time, on the 120th day prior to the advance or delayed by more than 30 days from the first anniversary of the Meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of the 2016 annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the 10th day following the day on which public announcement of the date of such annual meeting, as originally convened, or the 10th day following the day on which public announcement of the date of such annual meeting, as originally convened, or the 10th day following the day on which public announcement of the date of such meeting is first made.
+As a result, a stockholder's notice pursuant to these provisions of our Bylaws must be received no earlier than December 14, 2016 and no later than 5:00 p.m., Eastern Time, on January 13, 2017; provided, however, that in the event that the date of the 2017 annual meeting of stockholders is advanced or delayed by more than 30 days from the first anniversary of the Meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of the 2017 annual meeting of stockholders and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the 10th day following the day on which public announcement of the date of such meeting is first made.